Learning and Achieving Together

 • Weekly Celebration Assembly – including the presentation of certificates for Values, Homelearning, Handwriting, Lunchtime, Mathematics and Writing.

-• Daily English and Mathematics Stars.
+• Daily English, Mathematics and Curriculum Stars.

 • Class Star of the Day.